Coast Guard Foundation steps in to help families impacted by a fire in Buxton

 BUXTON, N.C.
-(WAVY) — Stepping in to help families who lost everything in a fire on the Outer Banks on Friday.
+(WAVY) — The Coast Guard Foundation is stepping in to help families who lost everything in a fire on the Outer Banks on Friday.

 Dare County Emergency Management says the fire started on Cape Hatteras Lane in Buxton.
-Dare County Emergency Management says four people died in the fire, they were family members of a coast guard member.
+Emergency Management officials say four people died in the fire — they were the family of a Coast Guard member.

 Jennifer Fyke, the senior director for communications at the Coast Guard Foundation, says this is where they step in to help in any way they can.